 Prior to graduation, Patrick was a Research Associate with the American Writers Museum Foundation and later interned with Freedman Consulting, where he researched a range of issues related to public policy and government affairs.

 Originally from Dallas, TX, Patrick joined High Lantern Group in August 2013.

-Sam Savin is an Associate at High Lantern Group's Philadelphia office.
-He is responsible for helping translate research and data into meaningful insights that help clients compete in an increasingly competitive marketplace.
+Sam Savin is an Associate in High Lantern Group's Philadelphia office.
+Sam helps clients translate research and data into meaningful insights to achieve superior positioning in an increasingly competitive marketplace.

-Sam joined High Lantern Group after working for several years in Baltimore and Philadelphia's municipal governments; he brings to HLG an expertise in research, writing, project management, and public policy.
+Sam joined High Lantern Group after working for several years in Baltimore's and Philadelphia's municipal governments; he brings to HLG expertise in research, evaluation, project management, and public policy.